DonEasy1/doneasy1.github.io/_posts/2021-06-04-Ballot Received.md

 title: Ballot Received
 ---

-Many have received ballots.
-PLEASE, follow the directions very carefully, so your vote counts!
-If you have not received your ballot withing the next few days, notify the Union Hall.
+Ballot received here.
+PLEASE, follow the directions carefully, so your vote does not get disqualified for any reason!
+If you have not received your ballot within the next few days, notify the Union Hall.